 We make jazz accessible, offering a wide range from Miles Davis to Diana Krall and Count Basie to Weather Report.
-Our thoughtful selection and comprehensive on-air presentation of jazz and other music – including folk, soul, Latin Jazz, and Americana – allow our listeners to develop their palate.
-Add our hosts – passionate individuals who know and love the music they play – and you have compelling radio – all commercial-free!
+Our thoughtful selection and comprehensive on-air presentation of jazz and other music – including Folk, Soul, Latin Jazz, Americana, and World Music – allow our listeners to develop their palate.
+Our hosts are passionate individuals who know and love the music they play, and they deliver compelling radio 7 days a week, 365 days per year, and all commercial-free!
 WICN also prominently features such fine national programming as Jazz Night in America and Radio Deluxe.

 Our public affairs programming on Sunday evenings and weeknights at 6 pm highlights artists, authors, business leaders, cultural touchstones, and stories of regional and national interest and complements our diverse musical offerings.
 Through our affiliation with National Public Radio, WICN also presents top-quality national newscasts every day.

 WICN’s Board of Directors provides oversight, governance, and guidance for WICN’s staff.
 Our Board meets monthly to review finances, including fundraising, grants, and Underwriting, as well as operations and programming, to ensure the ongoing security and growth of WICN Public Radio.
 Board members contribute their time, expertise, and financial support for the station’s long-term viability.

 If you are interested in becoming a WICN Board of Directors member, please read the responsibilities and expectations outlined below, and then contact Sheila Carroll (firstname.lastname@example.org) for more information.

 Responsibilities of the WICN Board of Directors: